Reynouts/AoC21/README.md

 your code if you have the time, but it is not a necessity.

 ## [--- Day 4: Giant Squid ---](http://adventofcode.com/2021/day/4)
+Just had some limited time this weekend to solve the puzzles.
+In this puzzle some numpy skills would be very beneficial, but I am not fluent enough with the module to use it easily and I didn't have stable internet access, so I couldn't use it in full advantage.
+This made it quite a bit harder, but it did work out.

 ## [--- Day 5: Hydrothermal Venture ---](http://adventofcode.com/2021/day/5)
+Puzzle of today: get all points on a line on a grid.
+Count all overlapping lines in the grid.
+Some juggling with y=ax+b.
+Glad I could finish the puzzles within the day!